wp-plugins/wysija-newsletters/readme.txt

 == Description ==

 Create newsletters, post notifications and autoresponders.
-Drag and drop your posts, images, social icons.
+Drop your posts, images, social icons in your newsletter.
 Pick one of 20 themes.
 Change fonts and colors on the fly.
-Configuration is dummy proof.
-A complete email solution for WordPress.
-Finally.
+A new and simple newsletter solution for WordPress.
+Finally!

+We built it with the idea that newsletters in WordPress should be easy.
+Not hard.
+Forget MailChimp, Aweber, etc. We're the good guys inside your WordPress.

 = Check out this 2 minute video. =